-The matrix sums up 16 main innovation formats that large organizations can run to reach growth through innovation.
+The matrix is comprised of 16 main innovation formats that large organizations can run to reach growth through innovation.

 Venture capital fund

-A (corporate) venture capital fund invests in external opportunities that could create growth outside of the core of the organization.
+A corporate venture capital fund invests in external opportunities that could create growth outside of the core organization.

-A structural partnership is a formal collaboration between 2 companies with the aim to launch multiple joint ventures.
+A structural partnership is a formal collaboration between two companies with the aim to launch multiple joint ventures.

-A co-development track aims to validate the market fit of ventures created by 2 or more organizations.
+A co-development track aims to validate the market fit of ventures created by two or more organizations.